KeyboardCrash/Scholarship-System/README.md

 You can login as an admin,
                             username: 123,
                             password: 1
-And register as a student.
+or register as a student.

 The Admin account can:
   - create/edit/delete scholarships